Code-Institute-Submissions/Pic-Phonics/README.md

 - This was a CSS code snippet used to give the 'Let's Play' button an appearance of glowing.
 It was found here on [W3Docs](https://www.w3docs.com/snippets/css/how-to-create-flashing-glowing-button-using-animation-in-css3.html) and edited.

 **_Bootstrap Documentation_**
 - HTML code used to build the 'Instructions' modal dialog box and edited for this project.
-This code was taken from [Bootstrap Documentation](https://getbootstrap.com/docs/4.1/components/modal/).
+This code was taken from [Bootstrap Documentation](https://getbootstrap.com/docs/4.1/components/modal/) and edited.
 - Javascript code snippet used to validate form in results section of html file taken from [Bootstrap Documentation](https://getbootstrap.com/docs/4.0/components/forms/).

 **_Favicon_**
 - Code snippet used to generate a favicon for this website.
 This code was inserted into the html document in the `<head>` section.
 I have also included the source files for this in the favicon folder.
-The website used to generate the favicon and associated files was [Favicon.io](https://favicon.io/)
+The website used to generate the favicon and associated files was [Favicon.io](https://favicon.io/).
+An error was showing up with the manifest file, so after some research I solved this issue by including `crossorigin = "use-credentials"` to the manifest link file.
+This was found on [Stack Overflow](https://stackoverflow.com/questions/33758001/manifest-is-not-valid-json-line-1-column-1-unexpected-token/55618215).

 ### **Content**
 - CJ Fallon - Sounds Like Phonics Teachers Resource Book, CJ Fallon Website: Used for to identify letters in Initial Phonics Sounds Phases.